zonemaster/zonemaster/docs/specifications/GUI/gui-specification.md

 **Nice to have:**
 * View historic test results without initiating a new test for a domain.
+* Being able to show advanced results for specific parts of tests in the Basic view, for example when user clicks or hovers over a test level (Delegation/DNSSEC etcetera).

 **Future:**
 * Add a bonus system, stars for domains with IPv6 and DNSSEC, and other features.